 Poultry and Miscellaneous Birds (EXCEPT waterfowl) will be required to meet appropriate health requirements and negative blood test for various poultry diseases (see health section for specific details).
-All poultry entries in the 4-H show must have originated from a U.S. Pullorum-Typhoid Clean or equivalent hatchery OR have a negative pullorumtyphoid test within 90 days prior to the 4-H show.
+All poultry entries in the 4-H show must have a negative pullorum-typhoid test within 90 days prior to the 4-H show.
 The 4-H member must have proper identification as to name and address of owner, name and address of authorized testing agent, date of the testing and the number, breed, and species of those tested.